-Buchman, Kirkland, Shahinpoor, Thornton, Yoon.
+Buchman, Kirkland, Shahinpoor, Yoon

-Major: (1) PLS 231; (2) a two-course sequence in economics, including ECO 114 followed by a course with an emphasis in international economics; (3) a two-course sequence in Anthropology, including 162 followed by an area studies course; (4) a history course of international focus with an emphasis on the 20th century; (5) INS 461 (culminating experience); (6) five other courses, chosen from appropriate fields and approved by the Department to form a specific regional or topical focus, and including at least two courses at or above the 300 level.
+Major: (1) PLS 231; (2) a two-course sequence in economics, including ECO 114 followed by a course with an emphasis in international economics; (3) a two-course sequence in Anthropology including 162 followed by an area studies course; (4) a history course of international focus with an emphasis on the 20th and 21st centuries; (5) a research methods course (ANTH 325, ECO 257, HIS 371, PLS 239, or SOC 320); (6) INS 461 (culminating experience); (7) four other courses, chosen from appropriate fields and approved by the Department to form a specific regional or topical focus, and including at least two courses at or above the 300 level.

-Comprehensive evaluation, with grade of C or better.
+Comprehensive evaluation, with a grade of C or better.
 Total of 12 major courses.

-Minor: Any two of the items (1)-(4) listed in the major requirements; three other courses, approved by the Department and including at least one course at or above the 300 level.
+Minor: Any two of the items (1)-(5) listed in the major requirements; three other courses, approved by the Department and including at least one course at or above the 300 level.
 Total of 5, 6, or 7 minor courses.